alyssaakdefusco/defusco-dataviz-portfolio/critique-by-design.md

 Main takeaways:<br/>
-The information presented is straightforward, but more of a story could be told here.
+The information presented is straightforward, but more of a story could be told here.<br/>
-Be careful about use of color and what it signifies or doesn't signify.
+Be careful about use of color and what it signifies or doesn't signify.<br/>
-Are there groups of variables that make sense to categorize together?
+Are there groups of variables that make sense to categorize together?<br/>
-Focus in on the pie chart as the chart type, it makes the most sense with the data set.
+Focus in on the pie chart as the chart type, it makes the most sense with the data set.<br/>
 Don't compare benefits vs struggles, focus on the positive.
-Telling a pro-work from home story.
+Telling a pro-work from home story.<br/>
-Most frequently cited benefits instead of ranked benefits could get you out of the pie chart if necessary.
+Most frequently cited benefits instead of ranked benefits could get you out of the pie chart if necessary.<br/>

-How I'll implement them:
+How I'll implement them:<br/>
-I will group the variables in categories that make sense such as "location" and "flexibility" so that it's immediately clear the overarching themes of what people want from working remotely.
+I will group the variables in categories that make sense such as "location" and "flexibility" so that it's immediately clear the overarching themes of what people want from working remotely.<br/>
-I will make a simpler color palette that associates the different variables with the larger categories they fit into.
+I will make a simpler color palette that associates the different variables with the larger categories they fit into.<br/>
-I will consider sticking with the pie chart and make it as clear as possible.
+I will consider sticking with the pie chart and make it as clear as possible.<br/>

 ## Step five: build the solution